MIT-Senseable-City-Lab/OSCS/README.md

 Part of the [City Scanner](https://senseable.mit.edu/cityscanner/) project at [MIT Senseable City Lab](https://senseable.mit.edu), Flatburn is an open-source, solar-powered, modular sensing platform that can be easily deployed on road vehciles to collect various environmental data.

-This repository contains all information to [build](build) your own Flatburn, [explore](explore) datasets collected using Flatburn and other City Scanner deployments worlwide and [learn](learn) how to perform environemental analyses and use the data to contribute to the development of healtier cities.
+This repository contains all information to [build](build) your own Flatburn, [explore](explore) datasets collected using Flatburn and other City Scanner deployments worldwide and [learn](learn) how to perform environemental analyses and use the data to contribute to the development of healtier cities.

 ## Build
  - [/hardware](Build/Hardware)